uktrade/iigb-beta-content/content/beta/setup-guide/open-a-business-account/sections/what-you-need-to-do/en_US.md

 No matter where you intend to locate your business, you should call the bank’s UK headquarters rather than approach a local branch.
 Tell the bank that you have foreign shareholders and directors of your business and that you need a UK business bank account (rather than an international business bank account that's held offshore).

 After you have done this, you can do most of the application process online and over the phone.

-You’ll need to provide photographic identification and proof of address for all directors and any substantial shareholders.
+%You’ll need to provide photographic identification and proof of address for all directors and any substantial shareholders.%

 The bank will also need to meet at least one representative of your company face-to-face in the UK to sign a bank mandate to open the business bank account.